-- Player and non-player safety as well as sideline control with the prospect for clear communication between the game officials and coaches is very important. - Positioning along the sideline allows the action to be in front of them. - Working wide will give the Wings a broader view of the play with complete outside-in coverage while keeping the play boxed in. - Working outside the field of play will also prevent game officials from having players lining up or positioned behind them. - It is essential to begin each play wide.
+- Player and non-player safety as well as sideline control with the prospect for clear communication between the game officials and coaches is very important. - Positioning along the sideline allows the action to be in front of them. - Working wide will give the Wings a broader view of the play with complete outside-in coverage while keeping the play boxed in. - Working outside the field of play will also prevent game officials from having players lining up or positioned behind them - It is essential to begin each play wide.
 This gives the game official a better perspective with a wider peripheral view for better officiating opportunities.

 Wing officials are responsible for determining the eligibility of receivers and the alignment of players such that they are aware and will flag fouls for illegal formations at the snap when such fouls occur.
 They do this through a series of auxiliary signals between each other that show whether the line is "balanced" on their side of the center (that is once each of a guard, a tackle and an end on their side of the center) or not.
 These signals are needed on every scrimmage down and should be gotten as quickly as possible.
 For a balanced line, their signal is a clenched fist held at about the waist with their forearm approximately parallel to the ground using their downfield hand; for an unbalanced line an "illegal substitution" signal is used as an auxiliary signal, optionally with a closed fist to indicate fewer than 3 players on the LOS on their side and an open palm on their chest to signal more than 3 players on the LOS on their side of the center.
 Wings will also indicate if there are any legally positioned offensive backs outside the last player on the LOS prior to the snap.
 The signal for one or more such backs is made with the arm toward the offensive backfield outstretched at the shoulder with the entire arm approximately parallel to the ground and with a clenched fist.
 Optionally they may use a count on their fingers to indicate how many such players are outside the last offensive player on the LOS on their side of the center.
 At the snap, wing officials read the block of the offensive tackle on their side; a passive block gives a read of "pass;" an aggressive block gives a read of "run."
 Note that this is just an initial read; wing officials must alter their coverage to the play that actually develops.
-For passing plays the wing official is responsible for action on or by the inside receiver on his side of the field: this may be a back lined up inside or could be the end when a flanker is used by the offense.
-The Linesman and Line Judges have very different responsibilities on passing plays.
-The Line Judge must hold the LOS and judge both the position of the passer and the flight of the ball relative to the LOS.
-The Linesman must release downfield approximately 10 yards to help cover the area across the field (using "cross-field" mechanics) to assist the Line Judge on passes thrown that depth and beyond to receivers who would have otherwise been covered by the Line Judge (who has had to hold at the LOS).
-In cases where the sideline is involved with a pass play, the Wings have primary responsibility for judging the catch while the Deep judges have primary responsibility for the feet of the receiver; however, if the Wing is screened from the ball (as in an over the shoulder catch), these responsibilities are reversed.
-On all scrimmage plays the wing officials have primary responsibility for marking the dead ball spot at play's end all the way to the defensive team's 2 vard line.
-At the 2 yard line, primary responsibility for obtaining the spot or signaling touchdown reverts to the deep judges.
-In such near-to-the-goal-line cases, the wing official should bypass the deep official and continue to cover any action that occurs in the defensive end zone.
+For passing plays the wing official is responsible for action on or by the inside receiver on his side of the field; this may be a back lined up inside or could be the end when a flanker is used by the offense.